noahpaige/yet-another-portfolio/public/resume.md

   </tr>
 </table>

-- **Published research** on multiplayer game engagement dynamics at IEEE Conference on Games 2019
+- **Published research** on multiplayer game engagement dynamics at IEEE Conference on Games 2019.
-- **Analyzed social group dynamics** to enhance player engagement and interaction in multiplayer environments
+- **Analyzed social group dynamics** to enhance player engagement and interaction in multiplayer environments.
-- **Applied game design principles** to understand how peer presence affects player behavior and satisfaction
+- **Applied game design principles** to understand how peer presence affects player behavior and satisfaction.

 <table width="100%">
   <tr>